Faxanadu: Release

 Faxanadu was released in Japan on the Famicom on November 16, 1987.
-It was released in North America in August 1989 and was published by Nintendo as part of a deal with Hudson Soft, thus later starting a collaboration on their Mario Party series.
-The November/December 1989 edition of Nintendo Power, Faxanadu debuted on the magazine's "Top 30" list at #6.
-It gradually fell from the list in subsequent issues.
+It was released in North America in August 1989 and was published by Nintendo.
+In the November/December 1989 edition of Nintendo Power, Faxanadu debuted on the magazine's "Top 30" list at number six; it gradually fell from the list in subsequent issues.

-The game world is featured in two episodes of Season 2 (1990–1991) of the Nintendo-based, Saturday morning cartoon series, Captain N: The Game Master.
-They are "The Feud of Faxanadu" and "Germ Wars".
+The game's world is featured in two 1990 episodes of the Saturday morning cartoon series Captain N: The Game Master: "The Feud of Faxanadu" and "Germ Wars".
 The Elven King is named Melvis and looks and sounds like Elvis Presley for his first appearance; the voice was changed in the latter episode.
-The Dwarf King is not featured and is replaced by Queen Dwarfine.
+The Dwarf King is not featured in the series and is replaced by Queen Dwarfine.

-The game was eventually released on the Wii's Virtual Console in 2010 and 2011.
+The game was released on the Wii's Virtual Console in 2010 and 2011.

 Reception

 The game has received critical acclaim.
 Weekly Famitsu scored it 29 out of 40.
 IGN reviewed the game in 2011, after its Wii virtual console release, giving it a better score of 8.5 out of 10 and called it a hidden gem.
 IGN went on to call it a better action RPG than Zelda II: The Adventure of Link and Castlevania II: Simon's Quest.

-Marcel van Duyn of Nintendo Life gave the game an 8 out of 10, saying that it is a surprisingly fun game and an absolutely essential purchase for those who like RPGs.
-However, he criticized the password system for western audiences, and was grateful the Virtual Console release eliminates that feature.
+Marcel van Duyn of Nintendo Life gave the game an 8 out of 10, saying it is a surprisingly fun game and an absolutely essential purchase for those who like RPGs, but he criticized the password system for western audiences, and was grateful the Virtual Console release eliminates that feature.
 Retro Gamer listed the game as the 16th best game for the NES, saying it is a "forgotten gem" of the system's library.
-IGN listed the game as the 36th best NES game, calling it "one of the best and least-known Nintendo-published adventures.
+IGN listed the game as the 36th best NES game, calling it one of the best and least-known Nintendo-published adventures.